 “A good real estate agent should understand the type of home you’re looking for and your budget,” says Dinich.
 “If you find that the agent is only interested in showing you their listings or listings outside of your price range, consider a different agent.”

 The internet makes this part of the process easy.
 Take some time to research the agent.
 Visit LinkedIn, realtor websites, and review pages to see how much experience the agent has, whether they have any special certifications, and how they treat their clients.

 If you can’t find any information, it’s likely that they’re new to this.
 Since this is your first time, focus on finding someone who has been in the game for a long time.

 How to choose the right home

-As you visit different houses, you may fall in love with several of them, thinking that you absolutely have to live there.
+As you visit different houses, you may fall in love with one of them.
 Resist the urge to allow your emotions to guide such a long-term financial decision.

-Instead, start firmly by home size and feature requirements with your agent.
-For example, do you want two or three bedrooms?
+Instead, start by setting firm size and feature requirements with your agent.
+Do you want two or three bedrooms?
 How big should the home be?
 Does the pantry need to be large?
 Do you need a mudroom?
+A wheelchair-accessible bedroom?
 How big should the backyard be?

-Now that you have a good understanding of the basics of the home-buying and mortgage process take the time to determine whether you’re financially ready for a home.
-If you are, start by establishing a budget then look for a real estate agent.
+Now that you have a good understanding of the basics of the home-buying and mortgage process, take the time to determine whether you’re financially ready for a home.
+If you are, establish a budget, and then look for a real estate agent.

 “Working with a broker can make sense if anything is out of the ordinary with your situation,” says Dinich.
 “Brokers tend to know which lenders are more likely to be agreeable to your unique situation, and may end up saving you money.”